Alternatives to NPS – Net Promoter Score

 The question is straight to the point and leaves no room for interpretation, eliminating that intention vs action bias that we mentioned before.

-However, CSAT only explores satisfaction at that point in time, and doesn’t encompass customer loyalty.
+However, CSAT surveys only explore satisfaction at that point in time and don’t encompass customer loyalty.

 Customer Effort Score (CES)